letsencrypt/cp-cps/CPS.md

 ### 5.4.3 Retention Period for Audit Logs

-Audit logs are retained for at least seven years and will be made available to compliance auditors upon request.
+Audit logs are retained for at least two years and will be made available to compliance auditors upon request.

 ### 5.4.4 Protection of Audit Log